-In World War II, Akikaze performed patrol and convoy escort duties.
+During World War II, the destroyer Akikaze performed patrol and convoy escort duties.
 At the time of the attack on Pearl Harbor, Akikaze (assigned to Destroyer Division 34 of the IJN 11th Air Fleet) was based at Takao, and provided air sea rescue support for the “Operation M” (the Japanese invasion of the Philippines, and escort of convoys to Davao and Legazpi.

-Accounts vary but there was at least one, possibly three, young children amongst the group of almost 60 people detained.
+Accounts vary, but there was at least one, possibly three, young children amongst the group of almost 60 persons detained.
 They were told that they were to be carried to internment in Rabaul.

 “Each internee passed beneath the forward bridge on the starboard side and came upon two waiting escorts.
-Here they were blindfolded with a white cloth and supported by each arm.
-By this time the interrogation of the second person was begun.
-Meanwhile, beneath the bridge of the quarter-deck on the starboard side, both wrists of the first person were firmly tied and he was again escorted to the execution platform.
+Here they were blindfolded with a white cloth and supported by each arm by the time the interrogation of the second person begun.
+Meanwhile, beneath the bridge of the quarter-deck—starboard side—both wrists of the first victim were firmly tied and then escorted to the execution platform.

 On the execution platform, they were faced toward the bow, suspended by their hands by means of a hook attached to a pulley, and at the order of the commander, executed by machine gun and rifle fire.
 After the completion of the execution the suspension rope was slackened and it had been so planned that when the rope binding the hands was cut, the body would fall backwards off the stern due to the speed of the ship.

 Moreover, boards were laid and straw mats spread to keep the ship from becoming stained.
 Thus, in this way, first the men and then the women were executed.
 The child going on toward five years old was thrown alive into the ocean.”

 The sounds of the ship and the wind prevented further victims from suspecting anything until the last moment.
 After three hours, the Japanese successfully killed all 60 of their passengers, including two children thrown overboard while still alive.